 *The total score doesn't include user reviews.

-Resume: Salesforce Engage equips sales reps with strong marketing automation functionality and provides a direct access to marketing assets they need to win more leads.
+Resume: Salesforce Engage equips sales reps with strong marketing automation functionality and provides direct access to marketing assets they need to win more leads.
 Salesforce Engage is a fine solution for sharing lead nurturing responsibility between sales and marketing.

 Pardot was a leading marketing automation solution even before Salesforce acquired it.
 Pardot offers strong capabilities for nurturing raw leads, as well as for reengaging cold or postponed ones.
 Native integration with Salesforce ensures a quick and secure data sync with the CRM.
 Drilling down to lead nurturing features, Pardot is a mature assistant for both marketers and sales people.